 Are you determined to have a bigger and better garden this year?
 Most gardening years start out like that for me.
 It’s January, you’re ready to go, but the ground is frozen.
-Here are some tips to start off the new year’s garden right.
+Here are some tips for starting off the New Year’s garden right.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 I’ll make some suggestions for harvesting, planning, and garden maintenance.
-Keep in mind that I’m in hardiness zone 6a, so you may have to adjust my suggestions to be relevant to your climate.
+Keep in mind that I’m in hardiness zone 6a, so you may have to adjust my suggestions for your climate.

 Here are some things you’ll need to do to prepare for the garden season.